 The assignment of partitions to tasks never changes: if a task is on a machine that fails, the task is restarted elsewhere, still consuming the same stream partitions.

-We can compose multiple jobs to create a dataflow graph, where the nodes are streams containing data, and the edges are jobs performing transformations.
+We can compose multiple jobs to create a dataflow graph, where the edges are streams containing data, and the nodes are jobs performing transformations.
 This composition is done purely through the streams the jobs take as input and output.
 The jobs are otherwise totally decoupled: they need not be implemented in the same code base, and adding, removing, or restarting a downstream job will not impact an upstream job.

 These graphs are often acyclic—that is, data usually doesn’t flow from a job, through other jobs, back to itself.
 However, it is possible to create cyclic graphs if you need to.

 Partitions and tasks are both logical units of parallelism—they don’t correspond to any particular assignment of computational resources (CPU, memory, disk space, etc).
 Containers are the unit of physical parallelism, and a container is essentially a Unix process (or Linux cgroup).
 Each container runs one or more tasks.
 The number of tasks is determined automatically from the number of partitions in the input and is fixed, but the number of containers (and the CPU and memory resources associated with them) is specified by the user at run time and can be changed at any time.